vanilla/vanilla/tests/README.md

 1. Your copy of Vanilla must respond to `http://vanilla.test:8080`.

     - You can use the nginx template in `.circleci/scripts/templates/nginx/sites-enabled/default-site.tpl.conf` as a guideline.
-    - Pay particular attention to the `/cgi-bin` mapping
     - If you are on Apache, the default `.htaccess` file should work for you.

 1. You must put `.circleci/scripts/templates/vanilla/conf/bootstrap.before.php` in your `conf/` folder.